dsuth10/Legends-of-Learning-4/README.md

 Then open `http://127.0.0.1:5000` or `http://localhost:5000` in your browser.

-**Important**:
-- Always activate the virtual environment (`source venv/Scripts/activate`) before running the application!
+**Important Notes**:
+- **Always install dependencies first**: If you see `ModuleNotFoundError` (e.g., "No module named 'flask_login'"), run `pip install -r requirements.txt` before starting the server
+- **Virtual environment is recommended** but not strictly required if dependencies are installed globally
-- If you see "Connection refused", make sure the server is actually running in a terminal window
+- **If you see "Connection refused"**: Make sure the server is actually running in a terminal window and you see "Running on http://127.0.0.1:5000" in the output
+- **After database changes**: Always run `alembic upgrade head` to ensure your database schema is up to date

 ## Features